NelisW/myOpenHab/docs/83-configure-openhab.md

 #Configuring the openHAB runtime

+##Users and passwords

+The openHAB usernames and passwords are stored in the file `/opt/openhab/configurations/users.cfg`.
+The entries in this file must be of the format

+	yourusername=yourpassword

+ignore the test beyond the comma in the example entry, it is not yet implemented.

+##todo this later:

 This page describes the different places in which the openHAB runtime can be configured and customized:

     general configuration